dwysocki/gracedb-server/doc/source/lvalert.rst

 search.
 For example, the node ``burst_cwb_allsky`` will contain messages relating to the AllSky search, but not the MDC search.
 GraceDB tries to send a message to all applicable nodes.
 Thus, a message sent to the node ``burst_cwb_allsky`` will *also* be sent to the node ``burst_cwb``.
-This property allows the user to filter by search at the level of specifying LVAlert processing scripts for individual nodes.
+This property allows the user to filter according to search by specifying different LVAlert processing scripts for different nodes.

 To see the names of all available nodes, simply execute::